cas-bioinf/rboAnalyzer/readme.md

   If everything was installed with conda to same environment, this will be resolved automatically.
   If not, you must add refold.pl to PATH or add path to refold.pl to config.txt (see docs/config_how_to.md)

-4. WARNING - The turbofold is installed but the DATAPATH environment variable is not set nor present in config.txt Issued when TurboFold's DATAPATH env variable is not set.
+4. WARNING - The TurboFold is installed but the DATAPATH environment variable is not set nor present in config.txt Issued when TurboFold's DATAPATH env variable is not set.
   If everything was installed with conda to same environment, this will be resolved automatically.
   If not, you must add path to `RNAstructure/data_tables` to config.txt (see docs/config_how_to.md).